ThatCoolCoder/foss-rcas/README.md

 - Content
     - create some super-light locations that are actually just 3d photos and some shadow catchers
         - (it appears some other sims do this)
+        - will require a field in the metadata that specifies to lock the camera
     - Stabilise various formats, create compatibility fields
         - Thing saying what version of content file is used?
         - Thing saying what game versions are supported?